vasconeves/machine_learning/Dimension reduction with examples.md

-# Dimension reduction with examples
+# High dimensional data reduction and visualization with examples

 ## Introduction